A Guide To The Methods, Benefits & Problems of The Interpretation of Data

 - Standard deviation: this is another statistical term commonly appearing in quantitative analysis.
 Standard deviation reveals the distribution of the responses around the mean.
 It describes the degree of consistency within the responses; together with the mean, it provides insight into data sets.

 - Frequency distribution: this is a measurement gauging the rate of a response appearance within a data set.
-When using a survey, for example, frequency distribution has the capability of determining the number of times a specific ordinal scale response appears (i.e., agree, strongly agree, disagree, etc.).
+When using a survey, for example, frequency distribution, it can determine the number of times a specific ordinal scale response appears (i.e., agree, strongly agree, disagree, etc.).
 Frequency distribution is extremely keen in determining the degree of consensus among data points.

 Typically, quantitative data is measured by visually presenting correlation tests between two or more variables of significance.
 Different processes can be used together or separately, and comparisons can be made to ultimately arrive at a conclusion.
 Other signature interpretation processes of quantitative data include:

-- Predictive analysis: As its name suggests, the predictive analysis method aims to predict future developments by analyzing historical and current data.
-Powered by technologies such as artificial intelligence and machine learning, predictive analytics practices enable businesses to spot trends or potential issues and plan informed strategies in advance.
+- Predictive analysis: As its name suggests, the predictive method aims to predict future developments by analyzing historical and current data.
+Powered by technologies such as artificial intelligence and machine learning, predictive analytics practices enable businesses to identify patterns or potential issues and plan informed strategies in advance.

 Now that we have seen how to interpret data, let's move on and ask ourselves some questions: what are some data interpretation benefits?
 Why do all industries engage in data research and analysis?
 These are basic questions, but they often don’t receive adequate attention.